lupyuen/lupyuen.github.io/src/prometheus.md

 ![PineDio Stack BL604 RISC-V Board (foreground) talking to The Things Network via RAKWireless RAK7248 LoRaWAN Gateway (background)](https://lupyuen.github.io/images/ttn-title.jpg)

-Today we'll demo this Prometheus + Grafana Integration with [__PineDio Stack BL604 RISC-V Board__](https://lupyuen.github.io/articles/pinedio) (pic above)
+Today we'll demo this Prometheus + Grafana Integration with __PineDio Stack BL604 RISC-V Board__ (pic above)

 -   [__"The Things Network on PineDio Stack BL604 RISC-V Board"__](https://lupyuen.github.io/articles/ttn)

-But it should work for any LoRaWAN Device connected to The Things Network
+But it should work for __any LoRaWAN Device__ connected to The Things Network...

-Payload Formatter
+Assuming that we have a suitable __Payload Formatter__ configured in The Things Network.
+Read on to learn more...

 # Payload Formatter